kschipul-mediacomcc/l5-stomp-queue/README.md

 version 5.2.
 But this updated dependency is simply much more flexible and future proof.

-## Mediacom Maestro installation of this fork:
+## Special installation directions for this fork:

 ### `Composer:`